Sweden, Russia and the Great Northern War, to 1740 – failure and a new age of liberty in Sweden

 Philosophers and Historians – Hegel; Kierkegaard; Schopenhauer; Nietzsche; Treitschke, Gobineau

-Karl Marx, Social Revolutionary – young liberal to communist, and his legacy
+Karl Marx and Europe – Marx from liberal to communist, and his legacy